funql/funql-docs/docs/learn/fields/functions.md

 ### ceiling

-The `ceiling` function has the following signature:
+The `ceiling` function rounds the input parameter numeric value up to the nearest numeric value with no decimal component.

 ```funql
 ceiling(field: Float): Integer
 ```

-The `ceiling` function rounds the input parameter numeric value up to the nearest numeric value with no decimal component.

 For example: